johnstonskj/johnstonskj.github.io/diving.md

 and the 4K video it took could be truly spectacular, but... when people asked what we saw they expected pictures not hours of video.
 I started taking stills from the video but they were never quite as clear as I hoped and so I skipped the smaller dive cameras and decided to build myself a nice rig.
+A shout out to [Annie Crawley](https://www.anniecrawley.com/) who runs a really good underwater photography course, thanks!

 ![Sony and ikelite](assets/img/diving/dive-camera-1.jpg)